syntaxkim/project1-rainyday/README.md

 As I only have location data of United States for now, I'm working for getting South Korea's data as well.
 I politely ask for your understanding.

 Only raw SQL is used instead of using ORM-like syntax to understand and get a lot more sense of SQL itself.
+The application uses PostgreSQL for DBMS.

 ## Features